 Step 2) Cut Your Spending

-In Jennifer’s case, to get the budget working properly, she needs to play a little catch-up by getting (and staying) current on her bills.
-She’s already doing a planning a written budget (Woo-hoo!) and is now tracking her expenses.
-If you’re also behind, make sure you’re doing the same.
+In Jennifer’s case, she needs to play a little catch-up by getting (and staying) current on her bills.
+She’s already doing a a written budget (Woo-hoo!) and is now tracking her expenses.
+If you’re behind, make sure you’re doing the same.

 Now comes the tough part: In order to catch-up, you’re need to cut your expenses like crazy.
 I mean cut everything.
 You need to live on a “bare bones” budget until you’re back on track.